james-priest/100-days-of-code-log-r2/CH15-WebStorage.md

 # Lesson 1
 ## 1. Introducing web storage
 Most web applications rely on some method of data storage, which usually involves a server-side solution such as a SQL Server database.
-However, in many scenarios, that might be excessive, and the ability to store simple, non-sensitive data in you browser would easily meet you needs.
+However, in many scenarios, that might be excessive, and the ability to store simple, non-sensitive data in your browser would easily meet your needs.

 > ### After this lesson, you'll be able to
 > - Understand web storage.